 Cisteo MEDICAL micro-welds down to 50 microns with resistance welding

-Cisteo MEDICAL is equipped with a second microwelding machine based on resistance welding technology for the manufacture of medical devices.
+Cisteo MEDICAL is equipped with a micro-welding machine based on resistance welding technology for the manufacture of medical devices.

-Why did you choose this resistance welding technology?
-In order to weld smaller diameters and obtain faster performance, but also to weld different materials, in this case gold on platinum iridium, the alloy used for electrical contacts.
+Why choose this resistance welding technology?
+In order to weld smaller diameters (a few tens of micrometers in diameter) and achieve faster performance, but also to weld different materials, in this case gold to platinum-iridium, the alloy used for electrical contacts.

-The R&D team thus has an additional process at its disposal when it comes to identifying the most suitable welding technology, particularly for Class III medical devices.
+This gives the R&D team a complementary process to laser welding and brazing when it comes to identifying the most suitable welding technology, particularly for Class III medical devices and active implantable medical devices (AIMD).

 Being able to quickly solder extremely small components

-These machines are currently used for the manufacture of neurological stimulators.
-For stimulation implants, particularly at the nerve level, we are talking about a diameter of less than 1 mm.
-Thanks to this technology, Cisteo MEDICAL can weld wires up to 50 microns in a few milliseconds.
+These machines are currently used to manufacture neurostimulators.
+For stimulation implants, particularly nerve implants, we're talking about a diameter of less than 1 mm.
+Thanks to this technology, Cisteo MEDICAL can weld wires of up to 50 microns in just a few milliseconds.

-Cisteo MEDICAL performs welds on materials that are not necessarily the same, which is a real advantage.
-Resistance welding allows materials to be combined and provides solutions adapted to miniaturization issues.
+Cisteo MEDICAL welds on materials that are not necessarily the same, which is a real advantage.
+Resistance welding makes it possible to combine materials, and provides solutions adapted to the challenges of miniaturization.

-For a medical device adapting to the patient's morphology such as the biosensor, spot welding is particularly suitable because it allows the weldability of flexible materials .
+For a medical device such as a biosensor, which adapts to the patient's morphology, spot welding is particularly suitable, as it enables flexible materials to be welded.

 Being able to weld reliably and with respect for materials